 Plus, she puts everything into a framework that’s easy to comprehend.

 I’ve talked about many of these elements in my blog posts, webinars, podcast episodes, workshops, and sessions.
-Check out my complete blog post and podcast titles on this knowledge page.
+Check them all out, visit my Resources page.

 As a marketer, you don’t need to master all the hard skills, but you need to know how they integrate and relate to each other.
 You need to be able to connect the dots.